 Below we'll take a look at a few brands that use each platform to achieve different goals.
 Let's start with Tumblr.

 Tumblr for Business

-There are two ways that businesses use Tumblr: writing and advertising.
+There are two ways that businesses use Tumblr: for writing and for advertising.

 When publishing content on Tumblr, most businesses try to engage a younger segment of their audience.
-That makes sense considering that 43 percent of internet users between the ages of 18 to 24 years old use Tumblr.
+That makes sense considering that 10% of 15-25 years olds and 11% of 26-35 years olds use Tumblr (as of 2020).